Amaxophobia (Fear of Riding in a Car)

 However, even though you may have a family history of mental health issues, this does not therefore mean that you definitively have a genetic predisposition to develop mental illness.
 It just means that you may have a higher chance of this being the case.

 If someone were to have such a genetic predisposition, then it may only take them experiencing some sort of traumatic event for them to develop full blown amaxophobia.
-For example, someone being in a very serious car accident may eventually develop a deep fear of riding in a car.
+Traumatic experiences like severe car accidents can lead to long-lasting psychological effects, including anxiety disorders like amaxophobia.
+Experienced car crash lawyers emphasize the importance of providing support and compensation for individuals dealing with such mental health challenges as a result of car accidents.
 This fear may be due to their distrust of anyone but themselves driving a car or perhaps they may be merely fearful of how vulnerable they are in a car, among other reasons.

 Though we do not know the exact cause of amaxophobia, there is a consensus among most mental health professionals that both genetics and environmental factors play significant roles in the development of virtually any given mental disorder.
 So, taking a closer look at these two different parameters may shed some light as to whether or not you are at risk for developing an irrational fear of riding in a car.